Caroon History, Family Crest & Coats of Arms

 The original Gaelic form of Caroon was Mac Carrghamhna, which is derived from the word "gamhan," which means "calf," and "carr," which has many meanings.

 The surname Caroon was first found in County Monaghan (Irish: Muineachán) located in the Northern part of the Republic of Ireland in the province of Ulster, where they held a family seat from ancient times.

 Early History of the Caroon family

-Another 223 words (16 lines of text) covering the year 1629 is included under the topic Early Caroon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Caroon research.
+Another 89 words (6 lines of text) covering the years 1605 and 1666 are included under the topic Early Caroon History in all our PDF Extended History products and printed products wherever possible.

 Caroon Spelling Variations

 In the Middle Ages many people were recorded under different spellings each time their name was written down.
 Research on the Caroon family name revealed numerous spelling variations, including MacCarron, MacCarroon, MacCarren and others.

 Early Notables of the Caroon family (pre 1700)